-Fortune Analysis: The Tech Superstars Never Went Through Cash Like Today's Big Burners
+The Tech Superstars Never Went Through Cash Like Today's Big Burners

 UBER

 In the offering statement to its long-awaited IPO in May, Uber revealed FCF numbers for just three years, from 2016 through 2018.
-Over that span, FCF descended from minus $2.1 billion to -$4.5 billion.
-The ridesharing service appeared to be improving in 2017, when cash from operations rose from a negative $2.9 billion to minus $1.4 billion.
-But in 2018, the shortfall expanded again to $1.5 billion.
+In 2016, Uber posted negative cash from operations of $2.9 billion and spent $1.6 billion in capex, for a negative FCF of $4.5 billion.
+Since then, the shortfalls have been shrinking, although they remain substantial: FCF improved to minus $2.2 billion in 2017, and -$2.1 billion last year (equal to 19% of revenue).
 Uber was created in 2010, but does not disclose its losses for its first six years.
 Tesla appears to have gone through billions more of $21 billion it’s raised in debt and equity, though the precise number is impossible to determine.

 LYFT

 Created in 2012, Uber-rival Lyft provided numbers for only three years when it went public in March, echoing the disclosures from Uber.
-In 2016, it burned $496 billion in FCF, and the trajectory is improving slightly at best, In 2018, the shortfall shrank a bit to $350 billion but in Q1 of this year, it stood at $111 million, up from $83 million in the first three months of 2018.
+In 2016, it burned $496 million in FCF, and the trajectory is improving slightly at best, In 2018, the shortfall shrank a bit to $350 million but in Q1 of this year, it stood at $110 million, up from $83 million in the first three months of 2018.
 Once again, based on the amounts raised and remaining cash on its balance sheet, it appears that the total losses since its launch are considerably higher.

 Total Lyft cash burn: $1.36 billion over 3 years and 1 quarter, (not including losses from earliest years).

-Note: Editor’s note: An updated version of this story published on June 20.